CalvinHartwell/canonical-kubernetes-rancher/README.md

 Typically a workload on-top of Kubernetes should be run with Ingress Rules and Services.
 The Rancher interface allows us to easily define, manipulate and create these Kubernetes constructs.

-We will start by deploying a new
+We will start by deploying a new container workload called cdk-cats, the container name is calvinhartwell/cdk-cats:latest

+To do this, we

 ### Deploying a Workload with Rancher Catalog